Lebanon's militant Hezbollah group says it shot down an Israeli drone near the southern border | Law-Order

 Lebanon's militant Hezbollah group says it shot down an Israeli drone near the southern border

-The group gave no further details about the type of the drone that it claimed was downed near the village of Zibqine just north of the border with Israel.
-There was no immediate comment from Israel.
+The group gave no further details about the type of drone that it claimed was downed near the village of Zibqine just north of the border with Israel.

+An Israeli military spokesman said in a tweet that a drone crashed in Lebanon as an Israeli force was performing routine activities.
+The spokesman, Avichay Adraee, added in Arabic that there were no concerns of information being leaked.

 The incident comes after weeks of tensions along the Lebanon-Israel border, mainly in a disputed area known as Chebaa Farms.